aptise/peter_sslers/docs/README_DEVELOPMENT.md

     result, error, operation, action

-Unit tests will use the `test.ini` file for configuration.
+Unit tests will use the `data_testing/config.ini` file for configuration.

 Instead of editing this file, you can overwrite it with an environment variable:

-    export SSL_TEST_INI="conf/test_local.ini"
+    export SSL_TEST_INI="data_testing/test_local.ini"

+Config file inheritance can be a bit wonky, so it is best to recreate the entire config file instead of inheriting to change values.

 ## check nginx/openresty routes